LPN Training & Financial Aid for Veterans and Military Service Members

 - However, this may be a difficult area to navigate since there are restrictions on obtaining a lateral degree, lower level degree, or whether you attend(ed) the Community College of the Air Force (CCAF) or a civilian college.

 - Failure to submit a degree plan.

-- If courses are dropped or incomplete there are strict guidelines that must be observed to avoid reimburse cost obligations for tuition.
+- If courses are dropped or incomplete, there are strict guidelines that must be observed to avoid reimbursement cost obligations for tuition.

-- Notify the Air Force Education Center and the college if you plan to drop or add course.
+- Notify the Air Force Education Center and the college if you plan to drop or add courses.

 - Ensure the intended drop/add is within the college’s designated drop/add window.

 - Incomplete courses must be completed within 12 months or less.

 Marine Corp Tuition Assistance Program

 - The Marine Corp TA program also includes 100% tuition assistance and fees for college courses taken by active duty personnel.